`The peculiar risk lay in the possibility of

 lasted a week, and ended--as I will tell you!

 `She was exactly like a child.
-She wanted to be with me
+She wanted to

 always.
 She tried to follow me everywhere, and on my next